sagemath/sagewiki_to_gh-2022-10-10/reu07.md

  * [http://www.math.washington.edu/~billey/classes/schubert.notes/notes.pdf Sara Billey's Schubert Variety notes]
  * Dive into Python: http://www.diveintopython.org/

+== Talks ==
+ * It would be really cool if we posted the in-progress papers distributed at the talks so far this summer.
+Jim, do you have copies?

 === Schedule ===
  * [:reu07/sched_archive:Archive Schedule]
  * Monday, July 15, 2007